Downtown Vancouver in Spring: Facts, Sightseeing, and Photos

 Canada Place and the Port of Vancouver

 A promenade along the pier gives lovely views of Burrard Inlet, Stanley Park, and the mountains.
 The park is a major tourist attraction.
 A float plant terminus is located near the pier, so planes can often be seen taking off and landing.
 Flowers in containers are present on the promenade as well as an exhibition about Canada's history and geography called "The Canadian Trail".
 Flyover Canada is an attraction that gives people a simulated ride over the country.

 The pier is famous for its five, large white sails, which are illuminated at night.
-It's located next to buildings intended for businesses and exhibitions and near luxury hotels.
+It's located next to areas intended for businesses and exhibitions and near luxury hotels.
 Restaurants and cafes are located on and around the pier, making it easy to get a snack or a meal when needed.

 Canada Place and Port Metro Vancouver PhotosClick thumbnail to view full-size

 TED Talks Come to Vancouver

 Downtown Vancouver is a vibrant place.
 There's often something unexpected to see.
 On my March visit to Canada Place I discovered that the area was hosting TED Talks.
 I'm interested in TED and the ideas that its speakers present, so I'm embarrassed to admit that I didn't know that this event was happening.
 I've since discovered that it's a yearly event.